Chennaipy/website/content/february-2015-meet-minutes.md

 their views.
 Nelson Anand, was one of them.
 He had attended the workshop in the morning, as well.
-He told us, how excited he was to be part of the workshop and the meetup, and how he had been checking the meetup page frequently (it happened to be more frequently than his Facebook page!).
+He told us, how excited he was to be part of the workshop and the meetup, and how he had been checking the meetup page frequently (it happened to be more frequent than his Facebook page!).
 He thanked people behind the event for organizing such workshops.